Here are some of the recurring and most commonly asked questions pertaining to Rounders and the NGB.

 Umpires should have a keen eye for batters that ‘hover’ between posts so that they can still score.
 THIS IS NOT ALLOWED, any batter approaching a post and then not making contact MUST be asked to do so by the umpire, and if they refuse they will be out.

 A batter must hold on to the bat whilst running round the track.
 If losing the bat is a genuine accident, then once the game play is at a dead ball situation (ball back with bowler) the umpire should ask the batter to retrieve their bat.
 However if they drop or throw the bat deliberately, then the batter is out.
 A batter can still score without a bat.

 2m zone line – Turning the Corner and Running On

-As long as a batter maintains contact with the post they may turn the corner and wait in anticipation of the next ball.
+As long as a batter maintains contact with the post vertical on its spot they may turn the corner and wait in anticipation of the next ball.
 They may decide not to run (a batter waiting at a base does not have to run on every ball bowled, unless of course there is another batter running to that post).
 The rule where an umpire orders the batter to run on comes in to force if they turn the corner, over the 2m zone line and do not make contact with the post, or if they have made contact initially, and then lost contact.

 Page 26 rule (f) of the ©Official Rounders Rules book

 Penalty – The umpire shall order the player back to the post they passed.

 Bowling to the Bat